 EMPLOYEE ASSISTANCE PROGRAM (EAP)

-Eligibility – All ongoing employees working 1,000 or more hours per year (half-time).
-Employees between one-half and three-fourths time share a pro-rata portion of costs.
-Spouse and unmarried dependent children through age 24 (employee pays a portion of the cost) of eligible employees.
+Eligibility – All ongoing employees working .75 FTE or more.
+Spouse and dependent children through age 25 (employee pays a portion of the cost) of eligible employees.
 Health insurance coverage begins with a signed application at the beginning of employment.
 Application must be made within the first 30 days of employment.
 The plan year is July 1 – June 30.

 Plan Highlights – A comprehensive Preferred Provider Organization plan through Highmark Blue Cross/Blue Shield is available with national and some international provider coverage.
 You may create an account online at Highmark to track your Explanation of Benefits forms.
 Specific details about the plan are given in the plan documents in the Human Resources Office or in the Benefit Plan Summaries.